-Amino acid Acetyl-L-carnitine may reduce fatigue in the elderly and people with chronic fatigue.
+Amino acid derivative acetyl-L-carnitine may reduce fatigue in the elderly and people with chronic fatigue.

-Acetyl-L-carnitine (ALCAR) is a form of the naturally-occurring amino acid L-carnitine that is believed to have stimulating properties due to its role in:
+Acetyl-L-carnitine (ALCAR) is a form of the nutrient L-carnitine that is may increase energy levels by:

 - Facilitating energy production.
 ALCAR plays a key role in energy metabolism, and has been shown to reduce fatigue in the elderly and people with fatigue-related conditions.

-Naturally produced in the body, Acetyl-L-carnitine, or ALCAR for short, is a special form of the amino acid carnitine that can pass through the blood-brain barrier.
-ALCAR has long been understood to have a pivotal role in the generation of energy (ATP) within mitochondria.
+Naturally produced in the body, Acetyl-L-carnitine, or ALCAR for short, is a special form of the nutrient L-carnitine that can pass through the blood-brain barrier.
+L-carnitine has long been understood to have a pivotal role in the generation of energy (ATP) within mitochondria.

 Carnitine and its various forms.
-The amino acid carnitine has four main varieties, each with a distinct structure and yet similar roles:
+Carnitine has four main varieties, each with a distinct structure and yet similar roles:

 How Acetyl-L-Carnitine Might Help With Energy